How does council advocate?

 Why is advocacy important?

-Ipswich is Queensland’s oldest provincial city and fastest growing local government area.
-With that comes both challenge and opportunity for the city which sits on the fringe of the urban growth corridor.
-With an annual percentage growth rate of 4.0 per cent between 2021 and 2022 (3.1 per cent per annum between 2016 and 2021), Ipswich is forecasted to be the fastest growing local government area in Queensland from now to 2041.
+Ipswich is Queensland's oldest provincial city and one of the fastest growing local government areas.
+With that comes both challenge and opportunity for the city which sits of the fringe of the urban growth corridor.
+With an annual percentage growth rate of 3.5 per cent between 2022 and 2023, Ipswich is forecasted to be one of the fastest growing local government areas in Queensland from now to 2041.

-The Australian Bureau of Statistics recording population growth for the 2019-2020 financial year regional population estimates for 2021-2022 financial year saw:
+The Australian Bureau of Statistics latest regional population estimates for the 2022-2023 financial year saw:

 Ipswich’s rapid and unprecedented population growth requires an equal acceleration of investment in population-supporting infrastructure to ensure that Ipswich residents are afforded the same level of liveability and opportunity as residents in other regions.